About Su Casa

 headshot photos

-Madey Lyons Poss, Design Associate: After receiving her BA in Art History from Hobart and William Smith Colleges, Madey developed a passion for interior design and set out to learn more.
-Her career path has taken her from fine furniture and antiques to selling European tabletop in Manhattan and custom rugs in Boston.
+Madey Lyons Poss, Design Associate: Madey’s career path has taken her from fine furniture and antiques to selling European tabletop in Manhattan and custom rugs in Boston.

 headshot photos